DanaL/AdventOfCode/README.md

 As of Fall 2022 I still need to go back and try to finish 2021.
 Day 21 onward was beginning to hurt my brain...

-I've always begun working through 2015 in F#, which has been a fun language so far.
+I've also begun working through 2015 in F#, which has been a fun language so far.